bbauska/JS-g4g/README.md

 !--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>2.
 Using Bootstrap Icons</h3>
 !--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Bootstrap Icons are a collection of icons designed to be used with Bootstrap framework.
-To use Bootstrap Icons, include the Bootstrap Icons library using a CDN link in the <head> section of your HTML document.
-Then, use the <i> tag with the appropriate class name to display the icon.</p>
+To use Bootstrap Icons, include the Bootstrap Icons library using a CDN link in the &lt;head&gt; section of your HTML document.
+Then, use the &lt;i&gt; tag with the appropriate class name to display the icon.</p>

 ```
 <head>